ceresBakalite/similarity/shell/README.md

 **3. Can't I just send it a file and get a completed one back?**

+The short answer is no, not yet.
+I would actually like to write this but it is entirely dependent on interest.
+There are more than just a few businesses out there making a living doing what Similarity already does for free.
+So, maybe.

 Lastly, the expanded command line usage definition

 	The command-line takes zero, two or nine arguments.
 Zero arguments will launch the application, whereas